STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Additional STaR-DRO Hyperparameter and Stability Diagnostics

-This appendix complements the main-paper discussion in Section~\ref{sec:results-ablation} by making the update dynamics explicit and by isolating the role of regularization in worst-group generalization under STaR-DRO.
-Unless otherwise stated, we fix the multiplier-shaping parameters at their default values $U=10$ and $\gamma=0.75$, and we vary the Tsallis index $\alpha$, mirror-ascent step size $\eta_t$, EMA coefficient $\rho_t$, DRO activation epoch, and weight decay $\lambda$.
+This appendix complements the main-paper discussion by making the STaR-DRO update dynamics explicit under different choices of the Tsallis order $\alpha$, mirror-ascent step size $\eta_t$, EMA smoothing coefficient $\rho_t$, weight-decay coefficient $\lambda_{\mathrm{wd}}$, and DRO activation epoch.
+These choices control or modulate the transition between uniform, selective, and over-concentrated group-weight regimes.
+Unless otherwise stated, we fix the multiplier-shaping parameters at their default values $U=15$ and $\gamma=0.75$.